joakim/entofu/README.md

 ## Particularities

-### Self-delimiting and padding
+### Self-delimiting (padding)

 The last character of the encoded output is a distinct terminal character that handles padding, making it a self-delimiting encoding.
-Terminal characters use the unassigned planes above (12) and below (4-7) the planes used for regular characters (8-11).
+Terminal characters use the unassigned planes 12 and 4-7, above and below the planes used for regular characters (8-11).

 The two least significant bits of the leading byte are used as flags for special tofu (terminal/noncharacter), resulting in the planes used.